Table of Contents

 - Report potential exposures to hazardous materials and toxins to employees and proper health services.

-Construction Accident Attorneys Florida Help You to File a Construction Injury Claim
+Florida Construction Accident Lawyer Help You to File a Construction Injury Claim

 If the site manager and supervisor do not properly follow OSHA guidelines and you become injured as a result, then it is important that you know the steps to follow.
 First and foremost, you must seek immediate medical treatment for your injury.
 As part of Worker’s Compensation, you should go to the doctor or medical provider that is outlined under your company’s policies.
 Once you have been treated, make sure that you give a written report to your employer and keep a copy of this report for your own records in case there is a question or dispute later on.
 You should also consider contacting an attorney regarding your rights in such a case and learn whether or not you can seek compensation in a personal injury lawsuit.

-Who Is Liable If You Are Injured in a Construction Accident Florida?
+Who Is Liable If You Are Injured in a Construction Accident in Florida?

 If you are injured in an accident on a construction site, it is important to contact a Florida personal injury attorney who can help you determine who is accountable and liable for the accident.
 This can be a complex process and can actually involve multiple persons who are responsible.
 They potentially include the following: